 - In Online mode, the critical load is supplied by the inverter, which derives its power from rectified utility AC power.
-In this mode, the battery charger also provides charging current for the battery, if needed. - In Energy Saver System (ESS) mode, commercial AC power is supplied directly to the critical load through the continuous static switch and transfers automatically to Online mode if an abnormal condition is detected.
-The ESS mode requires a UPS with a continuous static switch. - In Variable Module Management System (VMMS) mode, the UPS operates as a traditional double conversion UPS, but selectively shifts the load to fewer UPMs to increase the efficiency of the UPS. - In Bypass mode, the critical load is directly supported by utility power. - In Battery mode, the battery provides DC power, which maintains inverter operation.
+In this mode, the battery charger also provides charging current for the battery, if needed. - In Energy Saver System (ESS) mode, commercial AC power is supplied directly to the critical load through the continuous static switch and transfers automatically to Online mode if an abnormal condition is detected. - In Variable Module Management System (VMMS) mode, the UPS operates as a traditional double-conversion UPS, but selectively shifts the load to fewer UPMs to increase the efficiency of the UPS. - In Bypass mode, the critical load is directly supported by utility power. - In Battery mode, the battery provides DC power, which maintains inverter operation.
 The battery supports the critical load.